apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/scraping_the_data.md

 We can see that the code is quite similar.
 Both scripts download HTML and then process the HTML.
 To understand how to put them together, we'll go back to the [original process of crawling](./index.md).

 1. Visit the start URL.
-2. Extract next URLs (and data) and save them.
+2. Extract the next URLs (and data) and save them.
 3. Visit one of the collected URLs and save data and/or more URLs.
 4. Repeat step 3 until you have everything you need.